 PRP may be considered for chronic tendon irritation, ligament injury, early joint degeneration, cartilage stress, and overuse-related musculoskeletal pain.

-PRP therapy may be appropriate for individuals who remain active despite persistent pain, wish to avoid surgery, or have not responded to conventional treatments such as physical therapy or medications.
+Dynamic PRP+ therapy may be appropriate for individuals who remain active despite persistent pain, wish to avoid surgery, or have not responded to conventional treatments such as physical therapy or medications.

 All PRP procedures at Dynamic Athlete are personally performed by Aneesh Garg, DO, CAQ, a double board‑certified regenerative medicine physician with advanced training in musculoskeletal diagnosis and ultrasound‑guided procedures.
 PRP injections are not delegated to assistants or technicians.